Roderick Spode: Appearances

+The character is used by Kim Newman in his 'Wodehouse with vampires' short story 'Vampire Romance'.

 The Black Shorts

 The Saviours of Britain, nicknamed the Black Shorts, is a fictional fascist group led by Roderick Spode.
 Spode is modelled after Sir Oswald Mosley, leader of the British Union of Fascists (1932–1940), who were nicknamed the Blackshirts.
 In The Code of the Woosters, Spode is an "amateur dictator" who leads a farcical group of fascists called the Saviours of Britain, better known as the Black Shorts.
 Spode adopted black shorts as a political uniform because, as Gussie Fink-Nottle says, "by the time Spode formed his association, there were no shirts left".
 This alludes to various radical groups: Mussolini's Blackshirts, Hitler's Brownshirts, the French Blueshirts and Greenshirts, the Irish Blueshirts and Greenshirts, the South African Greyshirts, Mexico's Gold shirts, and the American Silver Shirts.

 When Bertie Wooster rebukes Spode in The Code of the Woosters (1938), he mocks Spode's black shorts, calling them "footer bags" (football shorts):

 "It is about time", I proceeded, "that some public-spirited person came along and told you where you got off.
 The trouble with you, Spode, is that just because you have succeeded in inducing a handful of half-wits to disfigure the London scene by going about in black shorts, you think you're someone.
 You hear them shouting 'Heil, Spode!' and you imagine it is the Voice of the People.
 That is where you make your bloomer.
 What the Voice of the People is saying is: 'Look at that frightful ass Spode swanking about in footer bags!
 Did you ever in your puff see such a perfect perisher?'"

 Like Mosley, Spode inherited a title upon the death of a relative; unlike Mosley, who inherited his baronetcy in 1928 (which entitled him to be called Sir) before forming his fascist group, Spode did not inherit his earldom (which made him Lord Sidcup) until after forming his group.
 Spode leaves the Black Shorts after gaining his title.

 In the television series Endeavour (series five episode four – "Colours"), there is a reference to "Spode and Webley" being shot as fascists.
 (Webley is another fictional fascist leader, from Aldous Huxley's Point Counter Point, and unlike Spode does end up being assassinated.)